-• Any work submitted by a student for assessment must be the student's own work.
+- Any work submitted by a student for assessment must be the student's own work.
 This applies to both "coursework" and any examination situation.
-Students who submit work copied from elsewhere as their own, be it from a peer, text source, internet or from any other source, should expect a sanction.
-This would normally be a detention and requirement to repeat the work.
-In the case of work for public examination, the school will follow the actions required by examination boards, including reporting the student to the examination board.
-A student submitting plagiarised work for public examination should expect that the work will be refused and a period of fixed term exclusion from school could be invoked.

-• Students who assist a peer by knowingly allowing their work to be copied will face sanction; in the case of public examination coursework, this might extend up to fixed term exclusion from school.
+Students who submit work copied from elsewhere as their own, be it from a peer, text source, internet [including any artificial intelligence program] or from any other source, should expect a consequence.
+This would normally be a detention or a suspension and requirement to repeat the work.
+In the case of work for public examination [including NEAs], the school will follow the actions required by examination boards, including reporting the student to the examination board.
+A student submitting plagiarised work for public examination should expect that the work will be refused and a suspension from school could be the likely consequence.. - Students who assist a peer by knowingly allowing their work to be copied will face consequences; in the case of public examination coursework, this might extend up to suspension from school.